tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 If you like erotic content, I recommend reading doujinshi.
 They offer higher language density.

+### Should I limit how much dubbed content I immerse with?
+What are the downsides of dubbed content?

+First of all, it's pretty hard to find dubbed content compared to native content in case of Japanese.
+You can probably do it if you use some paid platform, but torrents contain almost nothing.
+Second, Japanese has an abundance of native content so there's no need to substitute it with dubbed content.
+It's not a problem for other languages either.
+For example, I was surprised how many television dramas exist in Russian, probably even more than in Japanese, and they make new ones every month.

+Any dubbed content is stripped of basically all cultural interaction, it's just pure language.
+You're going to miss out on all the body language, gestures, concepts unique to the country.
+Taking this into account, dubbed content is not as good as native content, and I advice you limit how much you use it in your immersion.

 ### How to look up words on web pages?